IrishViking37/MovieFone-Solo-Project/README.md

 ## Summary

-This project was put together to showcase my automation efforts to test target.com.
+This project was put together to showcase my proficiency in manual and automation testing,  to test target.com.
 It uses Jest as a test runner, and Selenium Webdriver to hook into the browser.

 ## Setup